 Whether we know it or not and whether we would like to admit it or not, we are all involved in politics to some degree.
 In a traditional sense, a politician is simply a person who is professionally involved in the activities associated with any type of leadership.
 This includes the debate or conflict among individuals having or hoping to achieve influence.
 On the other hand, even if we seek to avoid politics, we must admit that the rest of us are usually at least impacted or influenced by those who are actively politicking.
 It is inescapable.

 For example, when we are at our jobs, we are paid for our participation and efforts toward achieving organizational goals, missions, and visions.
 And most of us are either proactively involved or directly impacted by the organization’s leadership and hierarchical players.
 Furthermore, many of us are involved in debate or conflict with co-workers from time to time, and this is especially true when ideas are being discussed, when plans are being hashed out, when decisions are being made, or when members are fighting for a promotion or any number of other situations.

-We must concede to this reality if we want to appreciate just how much trust, or a lack thereof truly affects the politics and your ability to influence within the organization.
+We must concede to this reality if we want to appreciate just how much trust, or a lack thereof, truly affects the politics and your ability to influence within the organization.
 Politics, trust, truth, and influence are all attached at the hip.
 Remember that trust is the firm belief in the reliability and truth of someone or something.
 If you are not reliable, you will likely not be relied upon.
-If you are not truthful, your words and positions will often be doubted or ignored.
+Your words and positions will often be doubted or ignored if you are not truthful.
 These ideas have a direct impact on your ability to influence.

 We must also remember that there are limitations to power and position.
 This is why strategic-oriented leaders often rely on influence.
 Trust is the key.
 For example, if you cannot trust someone, you will doubt the truth of what they say and the reasons why they are saying it.
 This creates a problem regarding information exchange and credibility regarding that information.